 Malware virus threats are highly infectious and are capable enough to corrupt your data and damage your network and web security.
 Malware viruses silently trespass your system and execute lots of malicious activities that make your website and network non-responsive.

-What are Website Security Tools?
+What are Web Security Application Tools?

 A website security tool scans websites at periodic intervals to find out if there is any questionable activity.
 When a suspicious activity is tracked, the website security tools immediately brings it to the notice of security experts.
 Besides that, the key persons in the organization also receive an alert.
 In simple, the website security tools aid in identifying, and removing of malware which is trying to affect or already lying unnoticed on the business website.

-Web Application Security Tools
+Web Security Application Tools

 #OWASP – The worldwide not-for-profit charitable organization Open Web Application Security Project (OWASP) is focused on improving the security of software.